The Aviator (Charlottesville, Virginia): History

 The sculpture is a bronze statue commissioned in honor of University alumnus, James Rogers McConnell’s heroism and courage in World War I, as a member of the Lafayette Escadrille.

 The Aviator was designed by Gutzon Borglum and dedicated in 1919.

 The sculpture measures 12 feet high and 8 feet, 6 inches wide.

 It is located in front of Clemons Library on the grounds of the University of Virginia.
 Due to the library's abundant 24-hour study space available for students, The Aviator is a fixture in everyday life at the University.

 It is an athletic male nude with his feet placed shoulder width apart, knees slightly bent and arms outstretched supporting a pair of wings.
-The blade/knife; dirk or possible dagger/stiletto the figure has in his sheath is a recognized symbol of masculinity.
+The blade/knife; dirk or possible dagger/stiletto the figure has in his sheath is a recognized symbol of masculinity and of a warrior.

 It was added to the National Register of Historic Places in 2006.